nanovazquez/design-first-api-workshop/exercises/exercise-1/README.md

    > **Note:** The code above takes advantage of the **$ref** feature in Swagger to reduce the amount of information in the path.
 Learn more about the Reference object [here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#reference-object).

-1. Click the green **Save** button to test your newly created endpoint.
+1. Finally, click the green **Save** button to test your newly created endpoint.

 #### Test the endpoint